 Signs and Seasons

 Thursday, July 25, 7:30 PM – One Performance Only

 Carmel Bach Festival Chorale conducted by Andrew Megill

-The magnificent Bach Festival Chorale, one of the finest professional chorales in the nation, takes the stage for an evening of music inspired by the seasons.
+The Bach Festival Chorale takes the stage for an evening of music inspired by the seasons.
 The program is about the creation story, especially the markers of time (sun, moon, and stars, and the seasons of the year).
-Its program ranges from Medieval secular song to Brahms to an avant-garde piece about the sun, with Copland’s choral masterpiece (“In the beginning”) as a centerpiece.
+The program ranges from Medieval secular song to Brahms to an avant-garde piece about the sun, with Copland’s choral masterpiece as a centerpiece.

 Fridays, July 19 & 26, 7:30 PM

 Orchestra conducted by Paul Goodwin, Jason Vieaux, guitar